Apple TV+ looks increasingly desperate to lure viewers ahead of launch

-Virtually everyone knows at this point that Apple’s new subscription television offering Apple TV+ launches publicly on November 1.
-But for Apple, which has reportedly invested billions of dollars in dozens of original programs for the service, there appears to be a very serious problem: finding viewers willing to pay for it.
+Virtually everyone knows by now that Apple is launching subscription television offering Apple TV+ publicly on November 1.
+But the company, which has reportedly invested billions of dollars in dozens of original programs for the service, appears to be facing a serious problem: finding viewers willing to pay for it.

-Even though Apple announced a relatively aggressive $4.99 monthly price for the service, everything suggests at this point that Apple TV+’s earliest viewership will come largely from giveaways.
-Last month, Apple said that it would give a free year of Apple TV+ service to purchasers of new iPhones, iPads, Macs, iPods, and Apple TV boxes.
-Today, actress Hailee Steinfeld told her Instagram followers that Apple is expanding the giveaway to Apple Music student subscriptions, making the video service free for anyone with an existing $4.99 audio streaming account.
+Even though Apple announced a relatively aggressive $4.99 monthly price for the service, everything suggests Apple TV+’s earliest viewership will come largely from giveaways.
+Last month, Apple said it would give a free year of Apple TV+ service to purchasers of new iPhones, iPads, Macs, iPods, and Apple TV boxes.
+Today, actress Hailee Steinfeld told her Instagram followers that Apple is expanding the giveaway to include Apple Music student subscriptions, making the video service free for anyone with an existing $4.99 audio streaming account.

 To be clear, I don’t fault Apple for trying to get Apple TV+ in front of as many eyeballs as possible.
 In fact, I personally appreciate the recent and obviously related rollouts of Apple TV apps to certain Samsung and Sony smart televisions, Roku devices, and Amazon Fire TVs, which have belatedly but collectively brought iTunes videos and Apple TV+ subscription access to tens of millions of previously unsupported TVs.
 Since Apple has certainly sold millions of new devices since September, and Apple TV+ includes “family” access for up to six people per account, the company is building a solid day one viewer base for its new shows.